azat-archive/cmake-external/README.md

     - FindIconv (look in libc and for libiconv)
     - GitVersion
     - JoinArguments - breaking overly long lines without creating a list
+    - TryCompileFromSource - try compiling from source code, instead of file.

 TODO
 ====